Bowhza/CV-Application/README.md

-# CV Application
+# CV-Application

-Created using Vite + React.
-This Readme will be updated in the future.
+This is an application build with Vite + React.
+It allows the user to create a simple looking CV and download it as PDF.